 Example: Miele’s entry level washing machine is considerably better quality, could last 2 or 3 times longer, and will be much quieter and more reliable than Hotpoint's top of the range washing machine – but they are pretty similar in price.
 The difference will be that the Miele is far better built but the Hotpoint (or other brands in same price range) will have a much bigger drum, faster spin speed etc.

-Manufacturers make a specific class of appliance and create dozens of variations
+Manufacturers make a specific quality of appliance and create dozens of variations

 The important thing to understand is that specific brands of washing machine (or any appliance) tend to be either budget, middle of the road, or more rarely, high quality, and all washing machines within their range are built the same standards (even sharing most parts).